It’s easy to clean golf club, easy to clean a golf cart, and even easy to clean your golf shoes.

 Golf bag storage racks are not overly expensive, and there is no reason why a quality rack would not last you a lifetime.

-- Includes 3" Wheels (2 locking) for Easy Moving, a movable bottle opener, and 3 adjustable shelves for all your golfing accessories.
+- FEATURES FOR USERS' CONVENIENCE: This is a sports equipment organizer rack designed for convenient usage.
+Its innovative design includes 3" wheels (2 with locking mechanism) for easy moving, a movable bottle opener, and 3 adjustable shelves for all your golfing accessories.

 If a golf bag is adequately taken care of, it should last for many years.